Forklift Certification and Training

 For more information, contact your local or Regional OSHA office (listed in the telephone directory under United States Government – Department of Labor – Occupational Safety and Health Administration).

 OSHA also has a Home Page on the Internet.
-The address is: http://www.osha.gov/
+Click here to visit the OSHA website.

 More Forklift Certification and Training Information:

 Promote Safety the Smart Way

 With CertifyMe.net’s forklift training and certification program, you can promote safety in your workplace, certify forklift operators without sending them away for training and print certificates and operator cards on the same day.
 Our forklift operator training and certification satisfies the requirements of Worker’s Comp, OSHA field inspectors and Liability Insurance.

 OSHA Forklift Training and Certification

 In cases of willful violations, OSHA fines can escalate to $70,000.
 In the coming year, there will be 100,000 reported forklift accidents in which 100 workers will lose their lives.
 Forklift training and certification by CertifyMe.net will help your company avoid an OSHA citation.
 Our forklift training and certification involves training, certification and documentation.